Best password manager | CNN Underscored

 Keeper Security (starting at $34.99 a year; keepersecurity.com)

 Keeper offers a wide range of apps and extensions, supporting multiple platforms, and is easy to get up and running.
-Storing two-factor authentication codes is built-in, making it simple to keep all of your information in one place.
+Storing 2FA codes is built in, making it simple to keep all of your information in one place.
 Keeper’s plans range widely in price because the company adds more services for higher-priced tiers.
 For example, the base plan gives you the basics: password management and device sync.
 If you want more advanced features, like BreachWatch Dark Web Monitoring or secure file storage, you’ll have to pay more per month.
 Ultimately, the overall design and usability of Keeper is what held it back from being our top pick.
 The interface isn’t always intuitive and easy to use, particularly on a computer.
 And to get feature parity of the 1Password plan, you’re going to pay a bit more with Keeper, which also includes KeeperChat Private Messenger, an app you can only use with fellow Keeper subscribers.

 Apple’s iCloud Keychain (free)

 If you spend all of your time inside Apple’s ecosystem of Safari, iPhone and iPad, then this free offering is a good fit for you.
 You can’t import or export any of your passwords, but there’s literally no setup or extra steps you need to take to start using it.
-Just fill in a password in an app or Safari on your iPhone and iCloud Keychain will ask if you want to save it.
+Just fill in a password in an app or Safari on your iPhone, and iCloud Keychain will ask if you want to save it.
 Start signing up for a new account, and it will suggest a strong password.
 There are two main problems with iCloud Keychain as your main password manager: It’s limited to Apple products, which also means you have to use Safari as your browser on a computer.
-With the recent release of iOS 14 Apple recently added a tool that identifies compromised or weak passwords, and lets you know when they need to be changed, a feature the service has been lacking.
+With the recent release of iOS 14, Apple recently added a tool that identifies compromised or weak passwords, and lets you know when they need to be changed, a feature the service has been lacking.

 Google’s Chrome Password Sync (free)

 Google also has a password manager of its own, built directly into Android and the Chrome web browser.
-What makes this solution different from Apple’s is that it’s not just limited to Android and Chrome thanks to a recent update on iOS.
+What makes this solution different from Apple’s is that it’s not just limited to Android and Chrome, thanks to a recent update on iOS.
 Google added the ability to access your passwords saved in Chrome anywhere in iOS, such as apps or even in Safari, allowing you to fill in information outside of Google’s ecosystem.
 But even then, you’re still limited to using Google on your Mac or Windows PC.
 Google also provides a tool to scan your credentials to see if they’re included in any sort of data breach and will suggest making a change if so.

 Read more from CNN Underscored’s hands-on testing: